milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 *The guy looks at me desperately and claps his hands together, as if he's about to pray.*

-UK_Kai: "Oh thank god you're here!
+UK_Kai: "Oh, thank god you're here!
 I lost something and I think it might be somewhere around here."

 Emi: "What did you lose?
 Maybe I can help you find it."